 Soothing Ingredients:

-Ingredients like oatmeal, chamomile, and ceramides help calm redness and restore the skin’s protective barrier.
+Such ingredients as oatmeal, chamomile, ceramides can reduce redness and set up the skin protective barrier.

 Top Recommended Facewashes for Dry Skin

-Here are some of the best facewashes for dry skin across different price points and formulations:
+These are some of the most favorites Dry Skin Facewashes at different cost points and formulations:

 1. CeraVe Hydrating Cleanser